 PERTH BASIN OPERATIONS

-The Perth Basin is a large basin of approximately 174,000 km2 that encompasses both onshore and offshore parts of south-western Western Australia.
+The Perth Basin is a large basin of approximately 174,000 square kilometers that encompasses both onshore and offshore parts of south-western Western Australia.
 The basin extends about 1300 km from south of Perth to its northern tip offshore from Carnarvon.

 Beach’s Perth Basin operations consist of the Waitsia project (non-operated) and Beharra Springs (operated) projects.